 Oh, I can just imagine it, Sixie and Glitzy in the Tardis!
 Ha ha.
 Selby is one of those actors who’s been in almost everything but I mainly remember him from the old National Service sitcom Get Some In!
 And can someone please tell me why he hasn’t done any Big Finish???
 For this Fan Edit I’ve included a couple of deleted scenes for the sake of completeness in the first episode.
 They’re okay I suppose but I can see why they got left out.

-But they do help to give you an idea of what the story would have been like had it been part of an “ordinary” season of Who and editing them was not only fun but worthwhile too, I think.
+But what they do is help to give you an idea of what the story would have been like had it been part of an “ordinary” season of Who and editing them was not only fun but worthwhile too, I think.
 And if the memory of Trial is too painful, then you can always watch them and imagine that they`re just cut-downs with most of the padding removed!